isgo-golgo13/knative-tekton-ci-github-actions-workflows/README.md

 ### Install (Provision) Kubernetes Cluster

 Tekton requires a Kubernetes Cluster since it is deployed as a Kubernetes Operator Helm Chart.
-Tetkon provides a set of CRDs as covererd in the latter part of this page.
+Tekton provides a set of CRDs as covererd in the latter part of this page.

 ### GCP GKE Cluster Provision w/ Crossplane